alimcodescalers/G8_testing/auto_generated_docs/_build/html/_sources/ovc.txt

 Openvcloud APIs Test Suite:
 ---------------------------
-Used to test the basic cloud_api for the openVcloud component
+Used to test the basic cloud_api for the openvcloud component

 Basic Tests
 ===========